turrea/front-end-interview-questions/README.md

 ## Javascript

+### What are the different types in Javascript?
+String, Number / Floating Point, Boolean, Null, Undefined, Object

 ### What is the difference between null and undefined?
 Null is a specific value meant to represent "empty" whereas undefined usually signifies a variable that has not been set.